stashed/docs/docs/addons/etcd/etcd/index.md

 ### Restore Into Different Cluster

 If you want to restore into a different cluster, you have to install Stash in the desired cluster.
-Then, you have to install Stash Etcd addon in that cluster too.
 Then, you have to create the Repository, backend Secret, AppBinding, in the desired cluster.
 Finally, you have to create the `RestoreSession` object in the desired cluster pointing to the Repository, AppBinding of that cluster.

 ## Cleanup